mageed/libr559c/README.md

 * How does the work bread down and what each member of the team be contributing?
 * Timeline for completing the project, including goals for each segment.

-**Presentation**
-Each team will present their final project to the class.
-Each student is required to participate in the presentation preparation and articulation.
-Your presentation should first motivate your work, explaining its significance and audience, and how it furthered your Python programming skills.
-The team should then explain the various steps the work involved and the final outcome and its functionality.
-The time devoted to presentations will depend on the number of projects and the class time available.
-More details about scheduling will be provided and discussed toward the end of the semester.

 **Final Report/Paper (4000-5000 words)**
 The final deliverable should include: